Can We Ever Rewrite the Sexism, Casteism Woven In the Language of Indian Courts?

 Similarly, interchangeably using the word “survivor” for “victim” in cases of rape might be harmful for the person.
 A victim cannot be made a survivor within the system just by way of language – it requires rehabilitation, mental healthcare, economic independence.
 And it’s important to note that many do not survive.

 Further, marginalization is not built on a singular axis through gender.
-“It’s not just about sexist language but even casteist language, language that is Islamophobic,” adds Vishwanath.
+“It’s not just about sexist language but even casteist language, language that is Islamophobic,” adds Neetika Vishwanath, a lawyer at Project 39A, a criminal justice research center.

 The root of discrimination within the language can be traced back to the people in charge of framing these thoughts – mostly men from privileged caste and class backgrounds.
 “Historically, these are and continue to be upper caste men who are completely ignorant of the harsh realities of the caste system.
 Unfortunately, there is very little perspective-based training that judges go through.
 The focus is only on what the law is without any conversation on the social context in which the law operates,” says Vishwanath.